 Funds can be added by simply clicking on the link that says ‘Top up your Privilege Card’ and following the payment instructions.

-To do this you simply follow the link on the dashboard that says 'Get a Privilege Card', enter the amount you wanted added to the card, click the ‘Next’ button and follow the payment instructions.
+2. Create a Print@Home Privilege Card - To do this you simply follow the link on the dashboard that says ‘Get a Privilege Card’, enter the amount you want added to the card, click the ‘Next’ button and follow the payment instructions.

 Privilege Card Benefits